hyperion-rt/hyperion-rt.github.com/index.md

 Getting started
 ---------------

-Hyperion is a parallelized three-dimensional dust continuum radiative transfer code.
+Hyperion is a parallelized 3-d dust continuum radiative transfer code.
 The code is described in [Robitaille (2011)](http://dx.doi.org/10.1051/0004-6361/201117150).
 Its main features include:

 * Dust continuum radiative transfer
+* Dust temperature calculation
 * SEDs, images, and polarization maps
 * Support for arbitrary 3-d geometry
 * Support for multiple sources and dust populations